kelvin0/PyXML2PDF/README.md

 	</body>
 	</rlxml>

-3) In the same directory as sample.xml, create a file named sample.py.
+3) In the same directory as 'sample.xml' , create a file named 'sample.py'.
 Put the following code in the sample.py and save it.

 	import os